A gallery of photos taken in and around the New Forest, to encourage you to explore and suggest ideas of places to visit and activities you may enjoy.

 The walk from Keyhaven back to Lymington along the nature reserve

-Lymington BCarnival is held in July every year.
+Lymington Carnival is held in July every year.

 The ponies graze as the heather blooms in September near Longslade Bottom.